 2. Lack of vitamins

-Osteochondrosis of the spine and its other diseases are characterized by sharp pain, numbness of the fingers, shoulder and neck on the left side.
+Osteochondrosis of the spine and other diseases are characterized by sharp pain, numbness of the fingers, shoulder and neck on the left side.

 4. Vascular diseases